Health & Well-being

 By 2020, establish campus-wide sustainable catering standards.

-This goal was achieved in 2020, when a comprehensive matrix of sustainable catering criteria was developed, including considerations around diversity, menu development, health, labor, waste, and communication.
-However, there is an opportunity to revisit the criteria as the landscape of catering has now changed.
+This goal was achieved in 2020, when a comprehensive matrix of sustainable catering criteria was developed for external vendors, including considerations around diversity, menu development, health, labor, waste, and communication.
+Internally, Yale Hospitality has prioritized sustainable catering by focusing on reusable materials, exploring the purchase of electric vehicles for their fleet, and supporting local businesses.